LTE Waveform Generation and Transmission Using Quick Control RF Signal Generator

 In this example LTE Toolbox is used to generate a standard baseband IQ downlink test model (E-TM) waveform.
 Using Instrument Control Toolbox, the generated waveform is downloaded to Keysight Technologies N5172B signal generator for over-the-air transmission.
 The over-the-air signal is captured using an Keysight Technologies N9010A signal analyzer.

-For more information on LTE waveform generation and analysis, please refer to Waveform Generation and Transmission using LTE Toolbox with Test and Measurement Equipment.
+For more information on LTE waveform generation and analysis, refer to Waveform Generation and Transmission Using LTE Toolbox with Test and Measurement Equipment (LTE Toolbox).